CrazyBayes/UMARL/README.md

 ```python
 python main.py --alg=qweight_vb --map=academy_corner  --cuda=True
 ```
+Note that qweight_vb refers to our proposed UMARL.

 Directly run the ``main.py``, then the algorithm will start training on the setted environment ``foraging``/``8m``/``academy_corner``.
 Please note that the **qweight_vb** in this project refers to our proposed algorithm **QWeight**.